You can monitor web push notifications in different ways.

 - Invalid Push Service: the number of deliveries that failed because the browser push service is unknown or banned and thus Pushpad cannot communicate with it.
 This can also happen if you remove GCM or APNs from the sender settings.

-- Invalid Subscription: the number of deliveries that failed because the browser push service (e.g. Mozilla autopush for Firefox, FCM for Chrome, Apple Push Notification service for Safari) reported that the subscription does not exist.
+- Invalid Subscription: the number of deliveries that failed because the browser push service (e.g. Mozilla autopush for Firefox, FCM for Chrome, WNS for Edge, Apple Push Notification service for Safari) reported that the subscription does not exist.

 - Unsuccessful: the number of deliveries that failed for other reasons.
 You can contact support if you need more details.